msukanen/taskbar-weather/README.md

 non-interactable "display" with temperature data) is a boatload of dark arts and bitter hate toward M$ devs.
 More complicated mess of spaghetti than anything else in the app.

+The hybrid UI/console compilation is somewhat messy business with windoze's subsystems.
+Code compiled with UI enabled (default) has a guard against `--headless` running as the headless mode would run as a detached "ghost" which you can't kill without Task Manager (the app is in reality truly GUI one even though it can print to console).